Music 306 - Introduction to Jazz » Spring 2022 » CH 01-06 Review Quiz

 Which describes the racial dynamics of Fletcher Henderson’s engagement at the Roseland Ballroom:

-A. integrated ensembles playing for integrated audiences
+A. black ensembles playing for white audiences

 B. white ensembles playing for black audiences